manavjaswani15/CodeConvert/README.md

 4. Open an issue on GitHub
 ---

-Made with using Google Gemini API by SRT :)
+Made with using Google Gemini API by Manav Jaswani :)